mhdevfr/nuxt-calendar/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-A modern and customizable calendar module for Nuxt 3, born from the need to simplify complex scheduling components.
-This is a community module, not officially maintained by the Nuxt team.
+A modern and customizable calendar package for Vue 3 / Nuxt 3, born from the need to simplify complex scheduling components.
+This is a community package, not officially maintained by the Nuxt team.

 <img width="1440" height="900" alt="Capture d'écran 2025-08-05 à 04 09 25" src="https://github.com/user-attachments/assets/94f3eeeb-bb38-4580-8d61-1404a57488c3" />